junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 "Shouldn't angels have a life span of eons?"
 He worries, watching Cas yawn with tiredness, just like any ordinary human when they desire a long sweet night of sleep.

 "Probably because I've been through too much, the aging is accelerated," Cas answers, wearily.
 "Time flows differently in different realms.
-I think, my time spent in the Empty, it might can be counted as eons on its own."
+I think, my time spent in the Empty, it might could count as eons on its own."

 Dean frowns deeper.
 "Does that mean your grace is going to drain soon?
 Does that mean..." he doesn't finish the sentence but he doesn't have to.